My Goodness Kitchen

 Braggs All-purpose seasoning.
 Or soy sauce or tamari for a gluten-free version.

 Vegan cheese.
+To make a cheesy hamburger pasta, we're going to need some cheese.
+Melted cheese cooked right in the pot adds umami and a cheesy silkiness to the finished pasta.
 I've used grated smoked cheese, vegan gouda and cheddar in my vegan hamburger helper and all have been excellent.

 If you're not sure, just go with a vegan cheddar that melts.